SayaniSinha97/HybridSNARK/README.md

 The artifact assumes a working installation of Rust and Cargo, as well as the standard system build dependencies required by Rust and its dependencies.
 The artifact has been tested with the Rust toolchain specified by the project configuration.

 Users are expected to have these prerequisites installed and available in their system PATH before proceeding.
+One can follow this document https://rust-lang.org/tools/install/ for installing Rust.

 Verify the Rust and Cargo installations using:
 ```